gnosis/ido-ux/src/docs/files/devguide08.md

-### How to Participate as an Auctioneer using the Gnosis Safe App
+### How to start a new auction using the Gnosis Safe App

 #### Connect Wallet & App